YutangSSS/YutangSSS/README.md

-# Hi there, I'm Yutang Jacqueline 👋
+# Hi there, I'm Yutang👋

 Welcome to my GitHub profile!
 I'm a data science enthusiast with a passion for solving complex problems using data.
 I'm currently pursuing my Master's in Data Science at McGill University.